mozilla/network-api/README.md

 ## Installation

-Create a virtual environment using either `virtualenv` or `python3`'s virtual enviroment invokation.
-For the purposes of this README.md it is assumed you called this virtual enviroment `venv`.
+Create a virtual environment using either `virtualenv` or `python3`'s virtual environment invocation.
+For the purposes of this README.md it is assumed you called this virtual environment `venv`.

-Activate the virtual enviroment:
+Activate the virtual environment:

 - Unix/Linux/OSX: `source venv/bin/activate`
 - Windows: `venv\Scripts\Activate`

-(for both, the virtual enviroment can be deactivated by running the corresponding "deactivate" command)
+(for both, the virtual environment can be deactivated by running the corresponding "deactivate" command)

 Install all dependencies into the virtual environment: